decision-labs/spacialdb-devcenter/pages/Heroku.md

 ...
 ```

 Now we are ready to add the RGeo gem.
-However there is one complication, the location of the libraries is not in any default location, so we need to let the `gem` command know the exact location which in our case is the root of our app: `/app`.
-So we use bunder to pass the specify flags to this one specific gem namerly: Rgeo.
+However there is one complication, the libraries are extracted in a non-default location.
+So we need to let the `gem` command know the exact location, which in our case is the root of our app: `/app`.
 Normally we would do `gem install rgeo -- --with-geos-dir=/app --with-proj-dir=/app` but thats not possible on Heroku.
-So can add the following config to our app which will let bundler know the options when installing the Rgeo gem:
+So we use `bundle` to pass the specify flags to this one gem namerly: Rgeo.
+We can add the following config to our app which will let the `bundle` command know the options when installing the Rgeo gem:

 ```console
 $ heroku config:set BUNDLE_BUILD__RGEO="--with-geos-dir=/app --with-proj-dir=/app"